TheBazingaProject/Bazinga-2021-2022/README.md

               - Strafing works, only problems are mechanical ones

               - Autonomous with encoders is having issues with flipping the the right and left motors as well as the calculations to go a certain amount of distance.

+Nov 13, 2021  - Autonomous with encoders

+              - Hannah figured out how to incorporate encoders into the autonomous that Tarek created

+              - Haven't been able to test any of the autonomous' due to the robot having mechanical complications